-Three Key Takeaways from Hon.
-Professor Norbert Lammert’s Lecture on “The Future of Liberal Democracy in International Relations”
+Takeaways – Hon.
+Norbert Lammert on the Future of Liberal Democracy

 - Globalisation has eroded the sovereignty of ‘nation states’.
 Equally, however, there is no ‘global state’ and such a structure is unlikely to emerge.
 The principles of liberal democracy are necessary to fill the gaps between existing and absent global structures.